Alternator Replacement Cost: 6 Signs You Need to Replace it!

 1. Battery Warning Light

-Although a battery warning light can mean several things, it’s often a direct indicator of a faulty alternator.
+Although a battery warning light on the dashboard can mean several things, it’s often a direct indicator of a faulty alternator.
 The alternator is responsible for charging the battery.
 If the light stays on, it suggests that the alternator isn’t functioning properly, leading to a discharged battery.

 2. Dim or Flickering Headlights